dekoza/mtgpl/comprules.rst

 616.1e
 ------
 Once the chosen effect has been applied, this process is repeated (taking into account only replacement or prevention effects that would now be applicable) until there are no more left to apply.

-Example: Two permanents are on the battlefield.
+**Example:** Two permanents are on the battlefield.
 One is an enchantment that reads "If a card would be put into a graveyard from anywhere, instead exile it," and the other is a creature that reads "If [this creature] would be put into a graveyard from the battlefield, instead shuffle it into its owner's library."
 If the creature is destroyed, its controller decides which replacement to apply first; the other does nothing.

-Example: Essence of the Wild reads "Creatures you control enter the battlefield as a copy of Essence of the Wild."
-A player who controls Essence of the Wild casts Rusted Sentinel, which normally enters the battlefield tapped.
+**Example:** :mtgtip:`Essence of the Wild` reads "Creatures you control enter the battlefield as a copy of Essence of the Wild."
+A player who controls Essence of the Wild casts :mtgtip:`Rusted Sentinel`, which normally enters the battlefield tapped.
 As it enters the battlefield, the copy effect from Essence of the Wild is applied first.
 As a result, it no longer has the ability that causes it to enter the battlefield tapped.
 Rusted Sentinel will enter the battlefield as an untapped copy of Essence of the Wild.

 .. _mtgcr-616-2:

 616.2
 -----
 A replacement or prevention effect can become applicable to an event as the result of another replacement or prevention effect that modifies the event.

-Example: One effect reads "If you would gain life, draw that many cards instead," and another reads "If you would draw a card, return a card from your graveyard to your hand instead."
+**Example:** One effect reads "If you would gain life, draw that many cards instead," and another reads "If you would draw a card, return a card from your graveyard to your hand instead."
 Both effects combine (regardless of the order they came into existence): Instead of gaining 1 life, the player puts a card from his or her graveyard into his or her hand.

 .. _mtgcr-sec-additional-rules: